 Right, so it's recording.
 Yeah, successfully.
 Great.
 So today is June 20th, 2023.
 And this is Armaan Singh.
 I am interviewing for the first time.
 My name is Manu Multani and I use she/her/they pronouns.
-This interview is taking place in our respective homes, I believe, I'm in Los Angeles currently.
-And this interview is sponsored by Jakara and is part of the storytelling and settlement through Sikh LGBTQIA+ oral histories project.
+This interview is taking place in our respective homes I believe- I'm in Los Angeles currently.
+And this interview is sponsored by Jakara and is part of the storytelling and settlement through Sikh LGBTQIA+ Oral Histories project.
 The purpose of the research is to document the lived experiences of Sikh in the United States who are from LGBTQIA+ backgrounds.
-We want to provide a more complete history of Sikhs through interviews that ask LGBTQIA+ Sikhs about their different experiences, how LGBTQI+ Sikhs understand themselves and their communities and how LGBTQIA+ Sikhs make homes in the US So unlike a job interview or survey an oral history interview is all about you and your life.
-So, we can talk about anything you want in whatever order you want.
-And so, yeah, so we're going to start off with a little bit of a like broader question.
+We want to provide a more complete history of Sikhs through interviews that ask LGBTQIA+ Sikhs about their different experiences, how LGBTQIA+ Sikhs understand themselves and their communities and how LGBTQIA+ Sikhs make homes in the US.
+So, unlike a job interview or survey an oral history interview is all about you and your life.
+Uhm, so, we can talk about anything you want in whatever order you want.
+And so, yeah, so we're going to start off with a little bit of a like, a broader question.
 So when you think about like your experiences growing up, what sort of comes to mind to you?
 To you, are there common stories, relationships, maybe even smells or dreams that come to mind that help you describe growing up?

-I think growing up was a confusing childhood, I guess.
+I think growing up was, like, a confusing childhood, I guess.
 You know?
-Yeah, I think I grew up back and forth a lot between Punjab and US.
-So I felt always disconnected from all parts of my identities.
-I was born in the US but I don't really connect with the folks who grew up here and never went to India.
-And vice versa when I went to India.
+Yeah, I think I grew up back and forth a lot between Panjab and U.S. So I felt always disconnected from all parts of my identities.
+I was born in the U.S. but I don't really connect with the folks who grew up here and never went to India.
+And vice-versa when I went to India.
 I think my queerness was probably the disconnect with people growing up.
-Yeah, it was a hard childhood I would say.
-Like I think most queer, Sikh, Punjabis have to navigate a community that does not make space or dialogue for anything, you know?
+Yeah, it was a, it was a hard childhood I would say.
+Like I think most queer, Sikh, Panjabis have to navigate a community that does not make space or dialogue for anything, you know?
 Alt, gender, abuse, all that, so.
 Yeah, it was a very lonely childhood.

 I'm sorry to hear that.
-But it seems like, you know, you had questions of your sexuality and concerns and curiosities when you were growing up?
+But it seems like, you know, you had questions of your sexuality, and concerns, and curiosities when you were growing up?
 What were some of those?

-I think I just always, and you know, since I was like a kid, I don't know, like I was questioning or pushing back against the binary without knowing I was doing that.
-That didn't really fly well with my parents and this was like when I was like one or two not wanting to wear, you know, traditionally femme clothes and you know that was like, oh no that's not okay.
-You have to wear this kind of thing.
+Uhm, I think I just always felt different, and you know, since I was like a kid- I don't know, like I was questioning or pushing back against the binary without knowing I was doing that.
+That didn't really fly well with my parents and this was like, when I was like one or two not wanting to wear, you know, traditionally femme clothes and you know that was like, "Oh no that's not okay, you have to wear this," kind of thing.
 So that always existed.
-I think more than curiosity, I was maybe searching for a language to describe why I did not relate at all to, you know, conversations that would go around me, like girls around my age.
+I think more than curiosity, I was maybe searching for language to describe why- why I did not relate at all to, you know, conversations that would go around me, like girls around my age.
 I never really fit into any of those circles.
 So it was, I guess, I was curious of like where the language exists, you know?
 Yeah.